danjulio/MPPT-Solar-Charger/arduino/readme.md

 ![OLED Solar Monitor](pictures/lib_oled_test.png)

 This directory contains a simple Arduino library providing access the makerPower via I2C and a couple of simple example sketches.
+It includes support for the ESP8266 software I2C implementation requiring specification of pins for SDA and SCL.
 The library can also be compiled on a Raspberry Pi (requires [wiringPi](http://wiringpi.com/download-and-install/)).

 ### Sample Sketches